 Luxury

-Yeatman Hotel – referred to as a Luxury Wine Spa Hotel (which pretty much says it all).
-Each and every one of the 82 rooms offer some of the finest views of the surrounding area.
-A wine lover's haven.
-Even if you don’t stay at this property, it’s well worth visiting the outdoor bar and terrace as it gives you some of the best views of Porto.
-Drinks at the bar are expensive for Porto standards but still reasonable for European standards.
+Yeatman Hotel – Referred to as a luxury wine spa hotel (which pretty much says it all).
+Each of the 82 rooms offers some of the finest views of the surrounding area—a wine lover's haven.
+Even if you don’t stay at this property, it’s well worth visiting the outdoor bar and terrace, as it gives you some of the best views of Porto.
+Drinks at the bar are expensive by Porto standards but still reasonable by European standards.

 Mid-Range

-Hotel Teatro – perfectly located in the city center and a quick connection to the airport.
-It’s a good option and is walking distance to just about everything you want to see.
+Hotel Teatro – Perfectly located in the city center with a quick connection to the airport.
+It’s a good option and is within walking distance of just about everything you want to see.
 It’s a relatively new design hotel located in a building that was formerly a theater.
-As you walk the walk halls and lobby, you can’t help but feel that you’re backstage of a performance with the walls lined with curtain and spotlight-style overhead lighting.
+As you walk the halls and lobby, you can’t help but feel like you’re backstage at a performance, with the walls lined with curtains and spotlight-style overhead lighting.

 Hotel Teatro Junior Suite, Photo Credit: Hotel Teatro

-Hotel Infante Sagres – still luxurious, this hotel is a tad on the smaller side of most luxury accommodations.
-The charming, boutique hotel, however, lacks absolutely nothing when it comes to comfort, allure, and spaciousness.
-Expect a glass of port upon arrival.
+Hotel Infante Sagres – Still luxurious, this hotel is a tad smaller than most luxury accommodations.
+The charming boutique hotel, however, lacks absolutely nothing when it comes to comfort, allure, and spaciousness.
+Expect a glass of Port upon arrival.

 Budget

-The White Box House – this is a typical house from the area dating back to the early 1900’s.
-The guest house has been refurbished and you’ll find a clean and model feel right in the center of town.
+The White Box House – This is a typical house from the area dating back to the early 1900s.
+The guesthouse has been refurbished, and you’ll find a clean and modern feel right in the center of town.
 Just down the street is Café Majestic, one of the most famous restaurants in town.
 This is a simple, yet modern and clean guesthouse that’s perfect for any traveler on a budget.

 Apartments - misterb&b